 For the costume I used a simple tee shirt pattern for the top and took it in to be form fitted.
 The mermaid costume tail is whatever width you need to go around your hips, then tapered to the bottom to fit snugly around your ankles.

-Creating the Fins
+Creating the Fins for this Mermaid Costume

 The mermaid costume fins are three layers.
 I drew the fin patterns freehand.
 I used a sheer blue fabric that has a little body to it for color behind a sliver glittery fine mesh gauzy evening fabric for the top.
 For substance and to give the appearance of water drops, small bubble wrap worked great as a fill layer cut to shape and tacked in place inside!